jonasbn/til/git/avoid_being_prompted_for_password.md

 Enter your passphrase and you should be good to go.
 If you want to automate even more, check out `ssh-agent`:

-Add the following smippet to your `.bash_profile`.
+Add the following snippet to your `.bash_profile`.

 ```bash
 if [ -z "$SSH_AUTH_SOCK" ] ; then